I’ve writ little of late. My niece was fire-hot for her lessons, and that kept me occupied. Then she disappeared.

 Puss Fur-None, better known as Elizabeth Vernon (1573-1655?) was Essex’s cousin, and another of Queen Elizabeth’s maids-of-honour.
 Southampton’s interest in “the faire Mistress Vernon” was court gossip by September 1595.

 The Queen wouldn’t have approved.
-Her maids-of-honour were the most junior of her well-born female attendants, and there to learn courtly ways.
+Her maids-of-honour were the most junior of her well-born female attendants, and they were there to learn courtly ways.
 She may have resented their flirtations (sometimes innocent, sometimes not) with her male courtiers.
-But, more importantly, Queen Elizabeth – as that rare being, an unmarried woman ruler – had also to consider the reputation of her household.